-This guide helps you understand the Chargeback process and what actions you need to take when a customer disputes a Payment.
+This guide helps you understand the Chargeback process and what actions you need to take when a cardholder disputes a Payment.
 It explains what happens at each stage, how to respond, and what to expect from Card Schemes and Team Teya.

 Stages of a Chargeback